LostCityRS/RuneScriptLanguage/README.md

 [Get it here](https://marketplace.visualstudio.com/items?itemName=2004scape.runescriptlanguage), or install it directly from the extensions marketplace within vscode

+## Feedback and Feature Requests

+Give feedback or request features on this [forums post](https://lostcity.rs/t/vs-code-runescript-extension/2549)

 ## Features

 * Syntax highlighting for all file formats